-165. As previously mentioned, seine netters may not be able to deploy their gear within the operational East Anglia ONE North windfarm site.
-However, fishing activity by Dutch seine netters in the East Anglia ONE North windfarm site occurs at low levels, with the majority of activity concentrating to the south towards the English Channel (Figure 13.10 and Figure 13.11).
-In addition, the area that the East Anglia ONE North windfarm site represents is small in the

-- context of the extent of grounds available to these vessels.
-Whilst the long term nature of the operational phase is recognised, taking account of the above, the magnitude of the effect is considered to be low. - 166.
-As discussed for the construction phase (Section 13.6.1.2.1), the sensitivity of Dutch seine netters to loss of fishing grounds is low.
+- 163. As previously mentioned it may not be possible for Dutch seine netters to resume fishing within the operational East Anglia TWO windfarm site.
+However, fishing activity by Dutch seine netters in the in the East Anglia TWO windfarm site occurs at very low levels.
+The majority of activity is concentrated in other areas of the Southern North Sea and the English Channel.
+In addition, the area that the East Anglia TWO windfarm site occupies relative to the fishing grounds available to this fleet is small.
+Considering the above whilst acknowledging the long term duration of the operational phase, the magnitude of the effect is considered to be low. - 164.
+As discussed for the construction phase (section 13.6.1.2.1) the sensitivity of Dutch seine netters to loss of fishing grounds is low.
 This, in combination with the low magnitude of the effect results in an impact of minor adverse significance.